IsratAfrin826/IsratAfrin826/README.md

 💥I'm always eager to **learn and grow professionally.**

-💡Driven by a deep interest in technology, I enjoy **solving problems , uncovering insights through data analysis, and building efficient**
+💡Driven by a deep interest in technology, I enjoy **solving problems , uncovering insights through datefficiea analysis.**

-   **software applications.**

 👉 "I am currently learning **Data Science and Machine Learning with Python.**"